 When David Gower buzzed a cricket field in a Tiger Moth

 On the third day of England's tour match against Queensland, David Gower and John Morris hired a Tiger Moth and buzzed the Carrara Oval, where Robin Smith had just returned to form with a hundred.
 But the dour England management didn't see the joke and the pair were fined.
 It could have been worse.
 Morris had intended dropping a water bomb from the plane.

 A Horseshoe is born.
-Australian opener Herbie Collins, a bookmaker by trade, was so named because of his good fortune, both in the gambling world and also in winning the toss.
+Australian opener Herbie Collins, a bookmaker by trade, was so nicknamed because of his good fortune, both in the gambling world and also in winning the toss.
 He played 19 Tests between 1920 and 1926, starting his career at the top level with scores of 70, 104, 64 and 162, all against England.
 He made two further hundreds, including a mighty 203 against South Africa in Johannesburg in 1921-22.
 He also captained Australia to a 4-1 win over England in 1924-25 - and to defeat in England 18 months later.
-When aged 51, he married a girl of 24; they were together for 11 years.
 He died in his native Sydney in 1959.

 A not-so-great English legspinner who took 20 wickets from 15 Tests at 76.95 was born today.
 Ian Salisbury, so successful in county cricket, was found out at the highest level.
 He was famously mauled by Hansie Cronje after being recalled at Trent Bridge in 1998, but his nadir came in Pakistan in 2000-01.
 He took only one wicket in three Tests, the celebration of which prompted the Daily Telegraph's Michael Henderson to write, "It was as if a backward child had suddenly learned how to spell his name and deserved a treat".